 When you buy freehold, you own both the building and the land it’s standing on outright.
 When you buy leasehold, you own the building but only lease the land from the freeholder (or landlord) for a specific time and must pay ground rent and possibly service charges annually on that land.

 Buying leasehold can be a complicated and potentially expensive business.
 The exact details of the costs and responsibilities to you as the purchaser are likely to be hidden in the small print of the contract to buy; for example, you may pay your annual charges to a managing agent working on behalf of the leaseholder.
 How much and how often is a pertinent question to ask.

-Remember, your solicitor has no control over these external costs as they are applied by a third party, but when you commission a conveyancing solicitor through Homeward Legal, he or she will keep you updated on what demands are essential to the purchase.
+Remember, your property lawyer has no control over these external costs as they are applied by a third party, but when you commission a conveyancing solicitor through Homeward Legal, he or she will keep you updated on what demands are essential to the purchase.

 So what are the hidden costs involved when you buy a leasehold property?
 Homeward Legal takes a look at the transactions involved and reveals the crucial details you should be looking for before putting pen to paper on a contract.

 There is no obligation, and you will see your quote online rather than having to wait for an email or call.